checkstyle-addons/checkstyle-addons/_includes/pages/matrix-detail-notes.md

 Checkstyle plugin, which allows choosing the Checkstyle version to run.
 Previous versions of Gradle used hardcoded Checkstyle versions, which is why they are not included in our matrix.\\
-Up to a breaking change in Checkstyle 6.8 (Checkstyle issue [#1108](https://github.com/checkstyle/checkstyle/issues/1108)), Gradle was compatible with all versions of Checkstyle that are available on Maven Central or Bintray jcenter.
+Up to a breaking change in Checkstyle 6.8 (Checkstyle issue [#1108](https://github.com/checkstyle/checkstyle/issues/1108)), Gradle was compatible with all versions of Checkstyle that are available on Maven Central.
 Checkstyle 5.2 is the oldest version available there, so it is also the oldest you can use with Gradle, unless you are willing to provide it via your own infrastructure.
 Because of this, the corresponding entries are set in parentheses.\\